basecamp/kamal-site/_docs/commands.md

 ## Pushing environment files to the servers

 Before you can deploy, you'll need to push env files to the servers.
-The will then be included in the docker run commands.
+They will then be included in the docker run commands.

 You can do this by running: